 Ash Road Bridge

-At Ash Road in Surrey, VolkerFitzpatrick has been appointed to design and build a much-needed highway crossing over a rail line on behalf of Guildford Borough Council.
+At Ash Road in Surrey, VolkerFitzpatrick has designed and build a much-needed highway crossing over a rail line on behalf of Guildford Borough Council.

-The £19m Ash Road Bridge project will allow the closure of a level crossing on the A323 Guildford Road that has been assessed by Network Rail as posing a safety risk.
+The new bridge replaces the A323 level crossing, significantly improving connectivity, reducing congestion, and boosting safety for both motorists and pedestrians.
 Construction of the new bridge and retiring of the level crossing is in preparation for “enhanced rail use on the North Downs line”.

 As well as the construction of a new bridge, VolkerFitzpatrick will be delivering new approach roads, new junctions and altering existing roads to connect to the bridge.
 The installation of street lighting, landscaping, fencing, drainage and ponds will also be included in the project.